Medical Reviewer

 Length of Treatment

-In general, treatment duration ranges from a few weeks to several months or longer.
+Treatment duration generally ranges from a few weeks to several months or longer.
 Short-term detoxification programs typically last from a few days to a couple of weeks and focus on safely managing withdrawal symptoms.
 Longer-term rehabilitation programs may last 30, 60, or 90 days, providing intensive therapy, counseling, and support to address underlying issues contributing to addiction and to promote sustained recovery.

 OxyContin Rehab Levels of Care